JacksonClive/Same-sex-sociosexual-behaviour-is-widespread-and-heritable-in-male-rhesus-macaques/README.md

 Contents:

-(1) Three .pdf files displaying the figures which appear in the manuscript.
+(1) Three .pdf files displaying all figures which appear in the manuscript.

-(2) The supplementary data files indexed 1-29 which are referred to throughout the manuscript.
+(2) The supplementary data files indexed 1-29 which are referred to in the manuscript.
 These include data tables, photo panels and video files.

 (3) A .doc file ('Supporting Information') that provides descriptions for the 29 supplementary data files.